adamsissoko/CS470/README.md

 <h3>
 Course Description
 </h3>
-<p>students will develop a full stack application that runs in the cloud.
+<p>Students will develop a full stack application that runs in the cloud.
 Through the application of cloud-based development principles and best practices, students will take their software stack from Full Stack Development I and utilize frameworks to build the cloud architecture upon which the software stack application will run.
 In addition, students will demonstrate their career readiness by articulating highly technical content to various audiences and in various formats.
 This course is the second in a two-course sequence.
 </p>
 <p>
-This course covers the following competencies, which represent the knowledge and skills relevant to your field:
+This course covers the following competencies, which represent the knowledge and skills relevant to the field:

 - [x] CS-40430: Apply cloud-based development principles and best practices in application development
 - [x] CS-40431: Develop applications that run on cloud-based frameworks